FAQ's

 Your comfort always comes first.
 You're welcome to undress to your level of comfort - some clients keep undergarments on, while others prefer to fully disrobe.

-For therapeutic massage sessions many clients choose to undress completely so the work can flow smoothly across the back, hips, and shoulders.
+For table massage, many clients choose to undress completely so the work can flow smoothly across the back, hips, and shoulders.

 You'll always be properly draped, only the area being worked on will be uncovered, and your privacy is fully respected at all times.